-Sharon Louden is an artist, educator, advocate for artists, editor of the Living and Sustaining a Creative Life series of books, and the Artistic Director of the Chautauqua Visual Arts at Chautauqua Institution.
+Sharon Louden wears many interchangeable hats including artist, educator, advocate for artists, consultant, community builder, and editor of the Living and Sustaining a Creative Life series of books.

 Louden's work is held in major public and private collections including the Whitney Museum of American Art, National Gallery of Art, Neuberger Museum of Art, Arkansas Arts Center, Yale University Art Gallery, Weatherspoon Art Museum, and the Museum of Fine Arts, Houston, among others.
-In 2021, Henry Art Gallery at the University of Washington in Seattle, WA acquired a drawing for their collection.
+Recent additions to museum collections include a painting from the “Community” series acquired by the National Gallery of Art, a drawing by the Henry Art Gallery at University of Washington in Seattle, WA and three drawings by the University of Wyoming Art Museum in Laramie, WY.
+Sharon’s painting newly acquired by the National Gallery of Art was on display in a group exhibition of entitled The Interior Life: Recent Acquisitions through September 10, 2023.

 Her work has also been written about in the New York Times, Art in America, Washington Post, Sculpture Magazine, ARTnews and the Philadelphia Inquirer, as well as other publications.
 She has participated in residencies at Tamarind Institute, Urban Glass, Franconia Sculpture Park, Society of the Four Arts and Art Omi.